kjunn2000/inventory-management-system/README.md

 - **Database:** MySQL 8.0
 - **IDE:** PyCharm Community Edition v2023.3.2

+## Assumptions

+1. **Name Uniqueness:** The assumption is made that the "Name" attribute is unique across all categories.
+Users are expected not to enter a name that already exists in another category.

+## System Constraints

+1. **Name Length Constraint:** The "Name" attribute is constrained to a maximum length of 255 characters.
+2. **Category Length Constraint:** The "Category" attribute is constrained to a maximum length of 50 characters.
+3. **Price Length Constraint:** The "Price" attribute is constrained to a maximum length of 20 characters.

 ## Project Setup Guide

 This guide provides step-by-step instructions to successfully set up the system for development and testing.
 Ensure that you follow each step in order.